ARM-software/gator/README_Streamline.txt

 *** Bugs ***

+User space gator is in beta release with known issues.
+Please note that based on the kernel version and target configuration, the data presented may be incorrect and unexpected behavior can occur including crashing the target kernel.
+If you experience any of these issues, please use kernel space gator.

+There is a bug in some Linux kernels where an Oops may occur when a core is offlined (user space gator only).
+The fix was merged into mainline in 3.14-rc5, see http://git.kernel.org/tip/e3703f8cdfcf39c25c4338c3ad8e68891cca3731, and has been backported to older kernels (3.4.83, 3.10.33, 3.12.14 and 3.13.6).

+"CPU PMU: CPUx reading wrong counter -1" in dmesg (user space gator only).
+To work around, update to the latest Linux kernel or use kernel space gator.

+Scheduler switch resolutions are on exact millisecond boundaries (user space gator only).
+To work around, update to the latest Linux kernel or use kernel space gator.

 There is a bug in some Linux kernels where perf misidentifies the CPU type.
 To see if you are affected by this, run ls /sys/bus/event_source/devices/ and verify the listed processor type matches what is expected.
 For example, an A9 should show the following.
 	# ls /sys/bus/event_source/devices/
 	ARMv7_Cortex_A9  breakpoint  software  tracepoint
 To work around the issue try upgrading to a later kernel or comment out the gator_events_perf_pmu_cpu_init(gator_cpu, type); call in gator_events_perf_pmu.c

-There is a bug in some Linux kernels where an Oops may occur when using userspace gator and a core is offlined.
-The fix was merged into mainline in 3.14-rc5, see http://git.kernel.org/tip/e3703f8cdfcf39c25c4338c3ad8e68891cca3731, and as been backported to older kernels.

-If you see this error when using SELinux, ex: Android 4.4 or later
+If you see one of these errors when using SELinux, ex: Android 4.4 or later
-	# ./gatord
-	Unable to load (insmod) gator.ko driver:
-	  >>> gator.ko must be built against the current kernel version & configuration
-	  >>> See dmesg for more details
-	# dmesg
-	...
+        "Unable to mount the gator filesystem needed for profiling" or "Unable to load (insmod) gator.ko driver" with the following dmesg output,
 	<7>[ 6745.475110] SELinux: initialized (dev gatorfs, type gatorfs), not configured for labeling
 	<5>[ 6745.477434] type=1400 audit(1393005053.336:10): avc:  denied  { mount } for  pid=1996 comm="gatord-main" name="/" dev="gatorfs" ino=8733 scontext=u:r:shell:s0 tcontext=u:object_r:unlabeled:s0 tclass=filesystem
 disable SELinux so that gatorfs can be mounted by running